heisastark/LLD/README.md

 to take reference and suggest modifications.

 ## How to view?
-1. All the files in the Design Patterns are runnable
+1. All the files in the Design Patterns are executable
 2. Take a clone of the repo
 3. Open it in an IDE
 4. Run the Java File for the Design Pattern you would like